Varlamov, Pageau lead Islanders to 1-0 win over Bruins

 The Bruins outshot the Islanders 11-3 in the first period.
 New York had two shots on goal in the first 2:19, but then didn’t get another until Nick Leddy’s slap shot with 33 seconds remaining.

-Boston’s David Krejci got one past Varlamov but the puck hit off the crossbar with 4 1/2 minutes left in the opening period.
+Boston’s David Krejci fired a shot off the crossbar with 4 1/2 minutes left in the opening period.

 COLISEUM SWAN SONG 2